 All new for the latest model year, the Nissan Murano is a well-balanced midsize crossover with a curvaceous look that sets it apart from its rivals.
 While the concept car-inspired styling isn't for everyone, the rest of the Murano is strong enough to warrant a serious look from those seeking a solid five-passenger crossover.

 The Murano falls in line with Nissan's latest design language thanks to features like boomerang-shaped lights on both ends and a prominent V-shaped radiator grille.
 The futuristic look is accented by sculpted flanks and a floating roof.

 The cabin has an upscale look and feel thanks to high-quality materials that wouldn't be out of place in a vehicle from Nissan's Infiniti luxury division.
-A simple but highly effective tri-binnacle instrument panel greets the driver, while the wide center stack houses well-organized and intuitive controls.
-Cargo space is rated at 31.6 cubic feet behind the rear seats, while 64 cubic feet is available with the rear seats folded down to create a flat load floor.
+A simple but highly effective twin-binnacle instrument panel greets the driver, while the wide center stack houses well-organized and intuitive controls.
+All five passengers sit on NASA-pioneered zero-gravity seats that noticeably improve comfort on long trips.

 Perhaps the most direct rival to the Murano in terms of size and seating capacity is the Ford Edge; the Chevrolet Equinox is slightly smaller, while the seven-passenger Toyota Highlander is a bit larger.
 Other competitors that merit consideration include the Hyundai Santa Fe and the Kia Sorento.